How to Detox From Heroin Safely

 What Types of Treatment Are Used During a Heroin Detox?

-Patients will receive detox medication in a medically supervised program and remain under supervision throughout heroin detox.
+Patients will receive detox medication in a medically supervised program and remain under supervision throughout the heroin detox process.

 The types of treatment you will find in a heroin detox program include: